View scholarships that freshmen — also known as first-time college (FTC) students — can be considered for at Mizzou.

 All Mizzou scholarships are not transferable among other campuses of the University of Missouri System unless specifically indicated.
 Mizzou scholarships are only available in the fall and spring semesters (i.e., you will not receive the scholarships in the summer term).

-If you fail to meet the minimum renewal criteria of total hours completed for the academic term and/or cumulative GPA at the end of your Spring semester, your scholarship can only be reinstated if a scholarship appeal is submitted and approved.
-For information on appealing, please visit our Scholarship Appeals page.
+If you fail to meet the required renewal criteria listed above, your scholarship may be reinstated only if a scholarship appeal is submitted and approved.
+However, any semester(s) during which you were unable to receive your scholarship will count as part of your eight-semester maximum eligibility period.
+For information about the appeal process, please visit our Scholarship Appeals page.